rajatsingla/JSON-table-editor/README.md

 ## More info on metaFields
-`metaFields` is an object which determines the meta fields, like name, description etc.
+`metaFields` is an object which determines the meta fields, like title, description etc.
 There can be three types of metaFields.
 1. `string`
 ```js